Sociology

 SOCI 101 INTRODUCTION TO SOCIOLOGY

-This course is an introduction into the sociological study of society by exploring fundamental social theories and research methods used by sociologists to examine the interactions between social structures and individuals.
+This course is an introduction into the Sociological study of society by exploring fundamental social theories and research methods used by sociologists to examine the interactions between social structures and individuals.
 The goal of the course is to gain a basic knowledge of sociological concepts and techniques, with a focus on the cultivation of the sociological imagination.
-Students examine concepts such as culture, social structures and institutions, social processes of socialization, stratification, and change, deviance, race, ethnicity, and gender.
-Three hours lecture per week.
+This course will examine concepts such as culture, social structures and institutions, social processes of socialization, stratification, and change, deviance, race, ethnicity, and gender.

 SOCI 105 AMERICAN SOCIAL PROBLEMS